Chris Lewis (rugby league): 2021

 Lewis would play 20 games for Melbourne during the 2021 season, as the club won the J. J. Giltinan Shield as minor premiers.

+2024

+Lewis was one of 9 Melbourne players that were announced to be leaving the club at the end of the season.
+Melbourne later confirmed via their social media that Lewis was retiring from the NRL.
+On 27 November, the Canberra Raiders announced that Lewis had joined the Raiders coaching team as the coach for the Raiders NSW Cup squad.

 Controversy

 In September 2021, a video was leaked to the media which showed Lewis along with Melbourne teammates Cameron Munster and Brandon Smith partying whilst Smith was taking an illicit substance which was alleged to be cocaine.

 On 5 October 2021, Lewis was handed a $10,000 suspended fine and a one match suspension.